 Q: What does a typical day look like during a student's first term at College Excel?

-A. During the first term, students are enrolled in College Excel's Core Curriculum, which includes two accredited COCC courses (see above), a daily College Excel seminar, and daily wellness activities (such as weightlifting, cardio workouts, boot camp workouts, yoga classes, and more).
-On a weekly basis, students meet one-on-one with their Student Success Coach for 1.5 hours of personalized coaching.
+A. During the first term, students are enrolled in College Excel's Core Curriculum, which includes a accredited COCC course, College Excel seminars and daily wellness activities (such as weightlifting, cardio workouts, boot camp workouts, yoga classes, cooking classes and more).
+On a weekly basis, students meet one-on-one with their Student Success Coach and receive both academic and behavioral change coaching.
 A typical first term student's Monday - Thursday schedule is below:

 9:30 a.m. - Academic check-in at "ACE."